kevinchtsang/cordova-plugin-spf/README.md

 cordova plugin add ../path-to-plugin/
 ```

-Before updating this plugin punlicly please make sure to remove the SPF libraries or make sure you have the permission to distribute those files.
+Before updating this plugin publicly please make sure to remove the SPF libraries or make sure you have the permission to distribute those files.